» Configuring Bitbucket Server Access

 - On the next page, click "VCS Provider" in the left sidebar.

 - Click the "Add VCS Provider" button.

 The next page has a drop-down and several text fields.
 Select "Bitbucket Server" from the drop-down.
 Several text fields will vanish, leaving only two.
 Enter the URL of your Bitbucket Server instance in both fields.
 The API URL should be the same as the main URL.

 Note: If you omit the port in the URL, TFE uses the standard port for the protocol (80 for HTTP, 443 for HTTPS).
 If Bitbucket Server isn't accessible on the standard ports (for example, if it's using its default ports of 7990 or 8443 and is not behind a reverse proxy), make sure to specify the port in the URL.

-Click "Create OAuth Client."
-This will take you back to the OAuth Configuration page, which now includes your new Bitbucket Server client.
+Click "Create VCS Provider."
+This will take you back to the VCS Provider page, which now includes your new Bitbucket Server client.

 » Step 3: On Bitbucket Server, Create a New Application Link